alexdd1987/GameTest/README.md

 - The time it took you to perform the exercise

-	- I haven't exactly kept couunt of the hours, but I would estimate that this is the result of about 4/5 (6 tops) days of work overall.
+	- I haven't exactly kept count of the hours, but I would estimate that this is the result of about 4/5 (6 tops) days of work overall.
 I worked on this mainly in the weekends and a few hours here and there during the week

 - The parts that were difficult for you and why
 - The parts you think you could do better and how